 2. Ethnicity

 Ethnicity is considered to be another risk factor for prostate cancer.
-Experts advise that black individuals are at a higher risk (recent research indicates that this could be as much as 64% more likely than Caucasian people) and those with Asian ethnicities are less likely to develop the disease.
+Experts advise that black individuals are at a higher risk (recent research indicates that this could be as much as 64% more likely than Caucasian people), and men with Asian ethnicities are less likely to develop the disease.
 The reasons for this are not yet known.

 3. A family history of prostate cancer